 As an industry association, Danish Maritime is the meeting place for Danish producers of maritime equipment and ships.
 The association initiates cooperation between its member businesses in a variety of areas including research, development and inno¬vation, and it promotes favourable conditions for the Danish maritime industry.
 It is a centre of knowledge, furnishing its members, public authorities and the media with the latest relevant information on the maritime sector.

-The Danish Shipowners’ Association was established in 1884.
-Since then it has been working as a collective point for the Danish shipping industry, and today it plays an important and active role in relation to the authorities and decision-makers nationally and internationally.
-The Association also has a permanent representation office in Bruxelles.
-Additionally, the Danish Shipowners’ Association is a member of and works with foreign shipowners’ associations in Europe and beyond.
-Apart from its members the Danish Shipowners’ Association serves the two other shipowners’ associations in Denmark: the Shipowners’ Association of 2010 and the Danish Car Ferry Association.
+Danish Shipping was established in 1884.
+Since then, it has been working as a collective point for the Danish shipping industry, and today it plays an important and active role in relation to the authorities and decision-makers nationally and internationally.
+The organisation also has a permanent representation office in Bruxelles.

 MARCOD is a national knowledge center that assists the Danish maritime service and equipment industry to convert new ideas into competitive products, services and business processes.